1. Here are some books that I recommend, on indexed investing. I’ve categorized them from “Beginner books” to “Advanced Books” here.

 Those in other countries can do something similar if they can find a brokerage allowing them access to either the New York Stock Exchange or the Toronto Stock Market Exchange.
 Consider these as “supermarkets” that will allow you access to a wide variety of indexes.

-I hope you find these links to be helpful.
+I hope you find this to be helpful.